George Haig, 2nd Earl Haig

-George Alexander Eugene Douglas Haig, 2nd Earl Haig, OBE, KStJ, DL, FRSA (15 March 1918 – 9 July 2009) was a British artist and peer who succeeded to the earldom of Haig on 29 January 1928, at the age of nine upon the death of his father, Field Marshal the 1st Earl Haig.
+George Alexander Eugene Douglas Haig, 2nd Earl Haig, OBE, KStJ, DL, FRSA (15 March 1918 – 9 July 2009) was a Scottish artist and peer who succeeded to the earldom of Haig on 29 January 1928, at the age of nine upon the death of his father, Field Marshal the 1st Earl Haig.
 Until then he was styled Viscount Dawick.
 Throughout his life, he was usually known to his family and friends as Dawyck Haig.

 Early life

+Haig spent his early years at Bemersyde in the Borders of Scotland.
 In 1937 he was a Page of Honour to George VI at his coronation.
 He was educated at Stowe School and at Christ Church, Oxford, receiving a BA in 1939 and a MA in 1950.

 During World War II Haig served as a commissioned officer with the British Army's Royal Scots Greys Regiment in Palestine, and in North Africa during the Western Desert Campaign, where he was captured during an attack on the Afrika Corps' lines in 1941.
 He was subsequently held as a prisoner of war in Italy and Germany, including a spell at Oflag IV-C P.O.W.
 Camp (known to the British inmates as "Colditz"), where he was held as a member of the "Prominente" – a prisoner with family connections to powerful political/military figures in the Allied nations that were kept under special confinement conditions via the orders of Heinrich Himmler, for purposes undisclosed.
+It was at Colditz that Haig developed his talents as a painter and draughtsman.